FocusMe can block websites in two ways: blacklist specific sites or block all websites and whitelist exceptions.Documentation Index

 Browser Extension

 The FocusMe browser extension provides the most reliable website blocking.
-It communicates directly with the desktop app and can:
+It communicates directly with the desktop app and can:- Detect URLs in real time

 - Block pages before they load